thanasibakis/data2sound/README.md

 # data2sound
 This is a Node.js server for the sonification of time series data to the MIDI format.

+## Example usage

+The API is put to use on my [Data to Sound](https://thanasibakis.github.io/CS190/data2sound) project page.
+Its source code can be found at [here](https://github.com/thanasibakis/CS190/tree/master/final-project).
+(Note that this API can run completely independently from that codebase-- the other way around is not true.)

+An instance of the API is currently deployed at [data2sound.herokuapp.com](https://data2sound.herokuapp.com) for the use of client programs like the one mentioned above.
+Navigating to this page directly (ie. not the /sonify endpoint) will bring you to this repository.

 ## Running the server

 `node api.js [optional port number]`